Tomorrow night at 6:30pm at Brown's,

 Analyses of isotopes provide information about the origin of the Parthenon’s building materials.
 Tracing this ancient Greek supply chain sheds light upon the society’s complex social and economic systems.

-We like to think of Socrates and Plato putting away the pints while they admire the temple!
+Socrates and Plato putting away the pints while they admire the temple!

 Immanuel Kant was a real pissant